kridel-lab/FLOMICS/README.md

 # Follicular Lymphoma Multiomics Project (FLOMICS) - integrating data from targeted DNA sequencing, methylome profiling, and bulk RNAseq to discover new subtypes

-Molecular classification or subtyping of cancers is becoming an essential step toward clinical practice of precision medicine.
+Molecular classification or subtyping of cancers is becoming an essential step toward the clinical practice of precision medicine.
 In follicular lymphoma (FL), molecular classification or subtyping has emerged as a major unmet need.
 This project focuses on the analysis of multi-omics data to subclassify FL.
 The project aims to study gene mutations, the transcriptome and the methylome of FL, to rigorously define and validate molecular subtypes by unravelling inter- and intra-patient heterogeneity.
 Our hypothesis is that FL is not just one disease, but that it can be classified into biologically distinct subgroups.

 --------------------------